hghcomphys/pantea/notes.md

 - Example files https://github.com/pytorch/extension-cpp
 - Multi-threading https://jedyang.com/post/multithreading-in-python-pytorch-using-c++-extension/

-CPP kernel is faster (40%) specially when reducing number of kernel calls.
+A C++ kernel is faster (40%) specially when reducing number of kernel calls.
-GIL issue is still there when trying parallel version either from python call or even within the cpp code using `#include <thread>`.
+GIL issue is still there when trying a parallel version either from python call or even within the C++ code using `#include <thread>`.

 C++ extension can be used to define routines (and not classes) in C++.
-It limit us to load c++ kernels only in form of function from python.
-Still don't know how to use complete c++ class containing torch.tensors in python, so the current approach is routine-based and adjusting python classes to work with those c++ functions.
+It limit us to load C++ kernels only in form of function from python.
+Still don't know how to use complete C++ class containing torch.tensors in python, so the current approach is routine-based and adjusting python classes to work with those C++ functions.

 ### C++ Frontend API
 - https://pytorch.org/tutorials/advanced/cpp_frontend.html